 - Let them cool also remove the slit green chilis before stuffing (Pic 3).

-How to Roll Samosa Pastry and Stuff the Potato Filling
+How to Roll Samosa Pastry and Fill it

 - After 1 hour or more knead the dough well to make it smooth.